-Blunk’s work asks a simple question: can systems motive people to make positive changes?
+Blunk’s work asks a simple question: can systems motivate people to make positive changes?
 The journey to the answer and the answer itself are not simple, but from what he’s seen so far, Blunk is betting a lot that they can.

-From there, he arrived at SMUD, where he is using his systems background, desire to have a positive impact on climate change, and extensive knowledge of how buildings use energy to shape ground-breaking efforts like the zero percent loan program.
+From there, he arrived at SMUD, where he is using his systems background, desire to have a positive impact on climate change, and extensive knowledge of how buildings use energy to shape ground-breaking efforts like the zero percent loan incentive.

 The hardest part of being an innovator and getting ideas like this approved and executed is consensus.
 Getting decision makers on board can be a difficult task.
-“You can’t just push from the bottom, you’ve gotta pull from the top to get an idea through,” said Blunk.
+“You can’t just push from the bottom, you’ve gotta pull from the top to get an idea through,” says Blunk.
 But SMUD leadership signaled strong support.

-It can be even more complicated when you want to ensure the program is equitable, and that doesn’t mean giving everyone the same amount of money.
+It can be even more complicated when electric utilities want to ensure the program is equitable, and that doesn’t mean giving everyone the same amount of money.
 Blunk’s program is built to take income into consideration, meaning that value for each individual will be based on a set of criteria, not an across-the-board approach to each person receiving the loan.

 With all these spinning plates, it’s easy to see why you need a systems expert to make this work.
 This isn’t your traditional utility efficiency program; this is a highly sophisticated system that operates based on numerous factors but only succeeds with one: will utility customers change their energy behaviors?